 Alex Brousset is a Licensed Marriage and Family Therapist.
 He believes in using Harm Reduction and Motivational Interviewing as the base of his work while providing a sex-positive and non-judgmental environment.
 The theoretical frameworks Alex uses to better understand the concerns at hand are Object Relations and Self-Psychology, both are considered Relational Psychodynamic approaches.

 Bob is a Psychiatric Nurse Practitioner.
-He has worked with LGBTQ+ folx extensively in his 25+ years as a mental health professional with 2 years at NYU counseling center, training workshops, and being a speaker at conferences about LGBTQ mental health.
+He has worked with LGBTQ+ folx extensively in his 2 years at NYU counseling center, training workshops, and being a speaker at conferences about LGBTQ mental health.
 He also has extensive lived experience as an out gay man.

 Brie Scolaro is a Licensed Master Social Worker.
 Brie’s experience includes using individual Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to help LGBTQ+ folx ages 21 and over navigate anxiety, stress, depression, and panic to work towards a rich, fulfilling life.